 An average is the best way to get an insight into the data.
-But sometimes average gives you a biased value.
-In those [every time] situations the best way is to calculate the weighted average.
+But sometimes, the average gives you a biased value.
+In those [every time] situations, the best way is to calculate the weighted average.

 Difference between Normal and Weighted Average

 In the below example, we have 1658 as a normal average and 1445 as a weighted average.
-Let me clarify this difference with two points.
+Let me clarify this difference by using two points.

 - First: If you multiply 1658 (average) by 68 (quantity) you will get 112742 which does not equal the total amount.
 But if you multiply 1445 (weighted average) by 68 (quantity) you will get 98289 which equals the total amount.